rammdhan/grpc-server-streaming-example/README.md

 - User service (server) will get the user login info, then send it to notification service (client)
 - Notification service (client) will inform the user (only print actually) the info from user service (server)

-- This program using:
+This program using:
-  --
+- Redis PubSub to send/receive the user login info
 - gRPC server streaming that send the user login info to client
-   - Redis PubSub to send/receive the user login info